Links on Android Authority may earn us a commission. Learn more.

 At the time of this writing, CM11 M6 builds are available for 50 devices, but more may follow over the next hours and days.
 Currently available M6 builds include versions of the Galaxy Nexus, Nexus 4, 5 and 7, Samsung Galaxy S, S2, S3, S4, and Note 2, LG Optimus G, G2, G Pro, and G Pad, and HTC One and HTC One Mini.
-Check out the downloads page for a full list.

 Here’s the official changelog for CyanogenMod 11 M6:

 - Quiet Hours – Fix longpress QS tile option

 - Voice+ – Integrate into settings (under Wireless and Networks > ‘More’)